 6. Bake at 350 degrees about 30 to 35 minutes, until the bread is a deep golden brown.
 Remove from pans immediately after taking from the oven and brush the tops with melted butter.

-Replace the bacon fat with canola oil and omit the bacon.
-(To be honest, I don't taste the bacon very specifically in this recipe, but the overall blend of flavors is good, so you may want to give it a try.)
+Don't eat meat?
+Replace the bacon fat with olive or canola oil and omit the bacon.
+The smokiness of the bacon might be missed, so this version probably can use added herbs or cheese.
 Add 1/2 to 1 cup of grated sharp cheese and reduce the bread flour to only 3 1/2 cups.

 Other herbs--oregano, thyme, rosemary, or Italian seasoning, may be substituted for the basil, or a combination of herbs can be added.